housecurve/housecurve.github.io/MANUAL.md

 ![housecurve main screen controls](/assets/img/housecurve_buttons.png "housecurve main screen controls")

 #### Page Control
-HouseCurve displays measurements on [power, phase and group delay plots](/USAGE.md#plots).
+HouseCurve displays measurements on [magnitude, phase and group delay plots](/USAGE.md#plots).
 Tap the page buttons to move between plots.
 Alternatively, swipe from the left or right edge of the screen to change plots.

 #### Help
 Tap for Help screen